optima-digital/optima-lib/projects/inline-calendars/README.md

 # Angular Material multiple inline calendars

-This package will help you display and maname multiple inline calendars, based on Angular Material Datepicker.
+Based on `MatCalendar`, the component under Angular Material Datepicker, this package will help you display and manage multiple inline calendars.
+Its main purpose is to be used as custom form control in reactive forms.

+**Features**
+- list multuple months;
+- multiple dates selection;
+- navigation to next/previous month;

 ![Inline calendars](./docs/inline-calendars.png)